Prior to Coming to Church:

 5. Reme-Halo air purifying (disinfecting) systems have been added to all the church HVAC systems

 In-Church Worship Services:

-2. Capacity will be limited to less than 50% with seating arrangements to maintain social distancing of 6+ feet.
+2. Capacity will be limited to less than 50% with the primary goal of creating seating arrangements to maintain social distancing of 6+ feet.

-- In the Family Life Center, a number of tables and chairs will be sufficiently distanced for members to use.
+c.
+In the Family Life Center, a number of tables and chairs will be sufficiently distanced for members to use.
 Families should sit together, when possible, and there must be three empty chairs separating different families.
-Families with young children are encouraged to use the tables, which will have children bulletins and crayons.
 Seating will be based on a first come, first serve basis.

 4. There will be no greeters, no handshaking, hugging, and no fellowship hour inside the building initially.
 No coffee or snacks to be made or distributed in the church.

 5. The offering plate, hymnals, and the fellowship books will not be passed out.
 An offering plate will be located at the entrances to the Sanctuary and the Family Life Center.
 The worship service will be printed and on the screens.
 Please take home or throw away the printed service when you are done with it, these cannot be recycled.